euffelmann/paper-pgc_alzheimers/README.md

-# pgc_alzheimers
+# PGC-ALZ3 Genome-wide association (GWAS) study of Alzheimer's disease (AD)
-This repository includes code used to perform analyses and generate plots presented in the manuscript for the PGC-ALZ3 GWAS of Alzheimer's disease.
+This repository includes code used to perform analyses and generate plots presented in the manuscript for the PGC-ALZ3 GWAS of AD.

 Paper: [URL will be added upon publication] \
 Summary statistics: [URL will be added upon acceptance]